Neuroscience, BS

 Global Experience

-With over 300 programs available in a variety of cultures, study abroad allows students to tailor their experience to their unique interests and skill sets.
+With more than 300 programs available in a variety of cultures, study abroad enables students to tailor their experience to their specific interests and skill sets.
 The College of Liberal Arts and Sciences recommends specific study abroad programs for students majoring in neuroscience.

 Attend Online